 New Delhi, and a visit to the ancient mosque of Qutub Minar

-Fly to sacred Varanasi and witness an aarti ceremony
+Fly to sacred Varanasi and tour fabled Sarnath

 Today, we'll fly to Varanasi.
 This sacred Hindu city on the banks of the Ganges is the city of the Hindu god Shiva and one of India’s holiest cities.
 Pilgrims flock here for a ritual bath in the Ganges to wash away their sins.

 We then travel to one of the most important pilgrimage sites in Buddhism: Sarnath, which is believed to be where Siddhartha Gautama gave his first sermon after reaching enlightenment.
 Standing in such a sacred place is powerful, and it’s just the first of many such experiences in India.
-We’ll also visit the museum here to gain perspective on what happened here, and see some of the fascinating antiquities that are on display.
-After you return, there will be a enlightening lecture on Hinduism & Buddhism given by local professor.
+After lunch at your hotel, we’ll visit the museum here to gain perspective on what happened here, and see some of the fascinating antiquities that are on display.
+After you return, there will be an enlightening lecture on Hinduism & Buddhism given by local professor.

-Take an optional sunrise boat tour of the Ganges, then embark on a tour of fabled Sarnath
+Take an optional sunrise boat tour of the Ganges, then witness an aarti ceremony

 Early this morning you can take an optional sunrise boat tour on the Ganges to watch the sunrise and observe the morning rituals of the Hindu worshippers.
-Cultural Discovery: After a morning at leisure, we’ll head to a music school near the ghats.
+After a morning at leisure and lunch on your own, we’ll head to a music school near the ghats.
 Here we’ll not only learn about Indian music, we’ll get a chance to listen to its most important classical instruments, including the sitar.
 This adds get another perspective on the culture here, and a chance to interact with the locals.
-Your evening is at leisure and dinner is on your own.

 Discover the soul of India during your visit to Varanasi, the city of Lord Shiva, one of the most sacred cities in Hindu India.
 Here, temples line the sacred River Ganges, with broad ghats — or steps — leading down to the water’s edge.
 You will follow these steps to the river’s edge in the pre-dawn light to board a boat for the ride into the broad river.
 As you venture out into the morning mists, you’ll find yourself transported to a different world.
 Then, as the sun rises and illuminates the temples along the river, you’ll see the devout coming down to the river for a ritual washing away of sins.
 Others will be doing exercises and priests will be performing sunrise rituals.
 Whether you treat this as one of India’s best “photo ops,” or an experience to silently absorb, this is an experience no traveler to India should miss.